lukasrocharr/lukasrocharr/README.md

 ## 👨‍💻 Lukas Rocha
 **`back-end developer`**

-Systems Analysis and Development student at UNASP - São Paulo, focused on backend development and system integration.
+Systems Analysis and Development student focused on backend development and system integration.
 I have hands-on experience with Java, Python, SQL, and hardware integration — especially working with fiscal printers using JNA for native DLL communication.
 I'm passionate about applying solid object-oriented programming principles, writing clean code, and building efficient, real-world solutions.

 ---